jo-valer/Project-Bio-inspired-AI/README.md

-# Project-Bio-inspired-AI
+# Evolutionary-Neuro-Fuzzy System for Medical Diagnosis
-Repo of our group project for the course of Bio-inspired Artificial Intelligence on _Evolutionary-Neuro-Fuzzy System for Medical Diagnosis_
+This repo contains the code of our project for the course of Bio-inspired Artificial Intelligence (a.y.
+2024/25).

+Authors: Nicola Muraro, Vincenzo Netti, Marina Segala and Giovanni Valer.

 ## Project structure
 ```
 Project-Bio-Inspired-AI